-Measures (PREM), and semi- structured interviews Internal Pilot (4 Sites) To assess whether the provision and acceptability of the intervention meet the pre-defined progression criteria thresholds.
+Internal Pilot (4 Sites) To assess whether the provision and acceptability of the intervention meet the pre-defined progression criteria thresholds.
 Measured by intervention data collection forms (provision and acceptability assessed via the proportion of participants receiving their first home visit within three weeks and retention of intervention participants respectively) To assess whether study recruitment and six-month follow-up rates meet the predefined progression criteria thresholds.
 Measured by recruitment rates and completion of the physical component summary of the SF36.
-Intervention The Home-based Older People's Exercise (H based exercise intervention for older people v graded, progressive exercise intervention aim endurance and balance that is presented to p manual and delivered by community-based p assistants.
-Participants will receive weekly su home visits and seven telephone sessions.
-T extended with weekly telephone calls for a fu participants are well-positioned for ongoing so completion of the intervention.
-IOPE) programme is a home- with frailty.
-It is a 12 week ned at improving strength, participants in an exercise hysiotherapists and therapy upport through five face-to-face he programme will be rther 12 weeks to ensure that elf-management following
+Intervention The Home-based Older People's Exercise (HOPE) programme is a home- based exercise intervention for older people with frailty.
+It is a 12 week graded, progressive exercise intervention aimed at improving strength, endurance and balance that is presented to participants in an exercise manual and delivered by community-based physiotherapists and therapy assistants.
+Participants will receive weekly support through five face-to-face home visits and seven telephone sessions.
+The programme will be extended with weekly telephone calls for a further 12 weeks to ensure that participants are well-positioned for ongoing self-management following completion of the intervention.